-If you’re itching for longer days, warmer weather, the smell of freshly cut grass, or just barbecuing some burgers and brats out back, nothing beats watching a fun summer-themed movie with your kids.
+If you’re itching for longer days, warmer weather, the smell of freshly cut grass, or just barbecuing some burgers and brats, nothing beats watching a fun summer-themed movie with your kids.
 (Or, ya know, popping your little ones on the couch for a couple hours so you can grill those burgers.)
 Whether you’re away on vacation, enjoying a staycation at home, or your kids are just relaxing after an exhausting day at

 summer camp, this collection of films — both classic and new — will surely keep the whole family entertained.